Mitch Albom Quote

 About Mitch Albom

-Mitchell David Albom (born May 23, 1958) is an American author, journalist, and musician.
-As of 2021, books he had authored and sold over 40 million copies worldwide.
-Having achieved national recognition for sports writing in his early career, he turned to writing inspirational stories and themes—a preeminent early one being Tuesdays with Morrie—themes that now weave their way through his books, plays, and films and stageplays.
+Mitchell David Albom (born May 23, 1958) is an American author, sports journalist, talk show host and philanthropist.
+As of 2021, his books are reported to have sold 40 million books worldwide.
+Having achieved national recognition as a sports journalist early on in his writing career, Albom turned to writing inspirational stories and themes—a preeminent early one being Tuesdays with Morrie.